 - In 2019 Chris Langdon retired from organising the courses and David Brandreth, Mick Bonwick and Simon Roberts took over the mantle of organisation.

-- 2020 proved to be a difficult year for all; long time 7mm tutor Bob Alderman sadly died following a long illness.
-We also saw the cancellation of Missenden courses for the first time ever as a result of the Covid 19 pandemic.
+- 2020 went on to be a difficult year for all; long time 7mm tutor Bob Alderman sadly died following a long illness.
+We also saw the cancellation of Missenden residential courses for the first time ever as a result of the Covid 19 pandemic and plans made for the first “virtual” weekend in Autumn 2020.

-From the first course in Hassocks through 30 years at Missenden Abbey, the Modellers’ Weekends have come a long way.
-There are now three courses a year, all designed to give railway modellers a weekend of uninterrupted modelling with expert tuition on hand.
+From the first course in Hassocks through 40 years at Missenden Abbey, the Modellers’ Weekends have come a long way.
+There are now three courses a year; Spring, Autumn and the Summer Retreat, all designed to give railway modellers a weekend of uninterrupted modelling with expert tuition on hand.